ALL STATE DATA UPDATED FOR 2020!

 Indiana Hearings Approval Over Time

-As the table and the below chart indicate, Indiana has improved in the past 8 years.
-Indiana is has a better approval rating than the national average when it comes to approvals at the Hearing level.
-In 2018, Indiana ranked 22nd in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Indiana has improved in the past 2 years.
+Indiana has a slightly better approval rating than the national average when it comes to approvals at the Hearing level.
+In 2020, Indiana ranked 13th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Indiana are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Indiana may have a significant bearing on your chances for approval.